Oral Cancer Screenings – West Seneca, NY

 This year alone, nearly 50,000 people will be diagnosed with oral cancer, and many will not survive the next five simply because the disease was not caught until it was quite advanced.
-Early detection is absolutely essential to the successful treatment of oral cancer, which is why your dentist in West Seneca recommends that all adults should have at least one oral cancer screening per year.
+Early detection is absolutely essential to the successful treatment of oral cancer, which is why our dentist recommends that all adults should have annual oral cancer screenings at our West Seneca, NY dental office.
 At Applegate Dental, we are happy to perform a screening as part of your regular checkups, but it is also important that you be able to recognize some of the early warning signs so you can take action right away.

 The Signs and Symptoms of Oral Cancer

 Oral cancer is that which affects the head and neck area (excluding brain cancer) and the oral cavity, including the lips, gums, tongue, salivary glands, throat, and sinuses.
 While oral cancer screenings with your dentist are a great way to keep you safe, it is also important that you contact your doctor right away if you notice any of the following symptoms:

 - Sores, swelling, lumps, or thick patches of tissue anywhere in your mouth and throat

 - White or red lesions in your mouth that do not seem to heal